WP1: System Design and Software Implementation

 WP5: External Users

-This WP is devoted to selection and support of external users.
-The open calls will be used to select external users.
-There will be two phases of external users in the project.
-In the first phase, the external users will be involved in the system design and implementation by providing feedback on their experience and requirements.
-The second phase users will have access to a more mature system but will not be able to influence the system implementation.
+Based on the requirements specified in WP5, we will select and support network’s external users.
+It will be done through open calls with two phases.
+In the first phase, the external users will be involved in the system design and implementation.
+They will provide feedback on their experience and requirements.
+The second phase users will have access to a more mature system; however, they will not be able to influence the system implementation.

 WP7: Dissemination and Exploitation

-WP7 covers all the dissemination and exploitation activities, with the goal of establishing MONROE as the European benchmark platform for MBB measurements and testbed activities.
-These activities involve creating and selecting tools and guidelines to efficiently coordinate and execute the dissemination measures, including web sites, forums, targeted social media, channels to policy makers, channels to reach relevant European technical press, unified designs and communication style.
-In addition, the work package provides the results of the experiments to the public (OPEN DATA) and participates in FIRE+ events and other international events to showcase FIRE and MONROE.
-Finally, MONROE will develop funding and business models to grow the platform into more countries and sites, also to sustain the impact and usage after the end of the project
+WP7 covers all the dissemination and exploitation activities.
+We would like to establish MONROE as the European benchmark platform for MBB measurements and testbed activities.
+To efficiently coordinate and execute dissemination activities, we will create and select the best tools and guidelines for a unique project brand.
+This will apply to web sites, forums, selected social media, policy makers, relevant European technical press, etc. Additionally, the experimental results will be open to public (OPEN DATA).
+Furthermore, the consortium is planning to participate in FIRE+ and other international events to showcase FIRE and MONROE.
+Finally, MONROE will develop viable funding and business models.
+We would like to grow the platform to be present in more countries and on more sites.
+Thus it can sustain the impact of project end and continue independently after.